menu

 nylon

-Nylon first appeared in 1935.
-It was developed by Wallace Carothers who then worked for the chemist DuPont, the material was marketed three years later in the form of a toothbrush!
+Nylon first appeared in 1935 in the form of nylon 6.6.
+It was developed by Wallace Carothers who then worked for the chemist DuPont.
+This first material was patented in 1937, commercialized in 1938 and remains the most widely used today.
 Nylon is mainly found in the textile industry thanks to its flexibility and resistance.
 It was used in 1940 for the first time in the production of women’s stockings.
-Later, it was adopted in the automotive industry due to its resistance and friction properties.
+Even in 3D printing, one of the most interesting characteristics of this material is its flexibility.
+Nylon 6, on the other hand, was first produced by Paul Schlack in the laboratories of IG Farben and patented in 1941.
+All other forms of nylon are later.

 Have you used nylon for 3D printing?
 Let us know in a comment below or on our Facebook and Twitter pages!
 Sign up for our free weekly Newsletter to receive all the latest 3D printing news straight to your inbox!